chapmanb/bcbio.variation/README.md

 ### Generate summary of concordance between variant calls

+To compare two GATK compatible VCF files in a specific region:

+    $ java bcbio.variation.jar variant-utils comparetwo eval.vcf refcall.vcf ref.fa regions.bed

-A [YAML][u2] configuration file specifies the variant files for comparison.
-The project contains example configuration and associated variant files that demonstrate the features of the library.
+You can also tune many parameters with a [YAML][u2] configuration file specifies the variant files for comparison.
+The project contains example configuration and associated variant files that demonstrate the features of the library and the configuration below has a description of available options.

 An example of [scoring a phased diploid genome against a haploid reference genome][grade-ref]: